fruit-testbed/fruit-cli/README.md

   options.
 - `--command <command>`, commands (in JSON array format) that will be run inside the container.

+> Note that the deployment process is performed asynchronously.
+It commonly takes 5-10
+> minutes until the container has been started on target node by **fruit-agent**.

 #### Example: run a container on a specific node